Metal Machine Music: Performance

 Lou Reed did not perform Metal Machine Music on stage until March 2002, when he collaborated with an avant-garde classical ensemble at the MaerzMusik festival in Berlin.
 The 10-member group Zeitkratzer performed the original album with Reed in a new arrangement by Ulrich Krieger, featuring classical string, wind, piano, and accordion.
 Live recordings with (2007) and without (2014; all-acoustic) Reed are available commercially.

-A few years later, Reed formed a band named Metal Machine Trio as a noise rock/experimental side project.
+A few years later, Reed formed a band named Metal Machine Trio as an experimental side project.

-In popular culture

-The language of the Star Trek aliens known as the Breen was inspired by Metal Machine Music, which the post-production sound staff were instructed to listen to when creating the electronic cackle that served as the Breen's voices.

-On Mystery Science Theater 3000, Joel Hodgson's character likened watching Mighty Jack to "listening to two hours of Lou Reed's Metal Machine Music."